Bahrain-SEB-15/react-hoot-front-end/style-the-hoot-list-component/README.md

 }
 ```

-This styling is mostly concerned with arranging our list view of hoot 'cards' into a grid layout.
+This styling is mainly concerned with arranging our list view of hoot cards into a grid layout.

-On mobile, the 'cards' are displayed in a single column.
+On mobile, the cards are displayed in a single column.
 Through a series of [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries), we are able to add additional columns to the grid layout based on the width of the browser (`grid-template-columns`).

-We also do some work to transform each `<article>` tag into a distinct 'card' element, complete with `box-shadow` and some `padding` for legibility.
+We also do some work to transform each `<article>` tag into a distinct card element, complete with `box-shadow` and some `padding` for legibility.

 The interesting bit is how we handle `overflow` text.
-When the characters in a hoot’s title or text property can’t fit within the confines of an `<article>`, we hide the overflow and replace it with an ellipsis.
+When the characters in a hoot's title or text property can't fit within the confines of an `<article>`, we hide the overflow and replace it with an ellipsis.
 After we apply the `styles` object to the component, try adding a new hoot with a large amount of text to test this out!

 Time to apply the styling!

-Add the following import to `src/components/HootList/HootList.jsx`:
+Add the following import to the `HootList` component:

 ```jsx
 // src/components/HootList/HootList.jsx